Days of the New

-Days of the New is an American rock band from Charlestown, Indiana, formed in 1995.
-The band consists of vocalist/guitarist Travis Meeks and a variety of supporting musicians.
-They are best known for the hit singles "Touch, Peel and Stand", "The Down Town", "Shelf in the Room", "Enemy", as well as radio hits "Weapon and the Wound", "Hang On To This" and "Die Born".
+Days of the New was an American rock band from Charlestown, Indiana, formed in 1995.
+The band later relocated to Louisville, Kentucky.
+They consisted of vocalist/guitarist Travis Meeks and a variety of supporting musicians.
+They are best known for the hit singles "Touch, Peel and Stand", "The Down Town", "Shelf in the Room", and "Enemy".
+"Touch, Peel and Stand" was named "Greatest of All-Time Mainstream Rock Song" by Billboard.

 The band was formed by Meeks as an acoustic solo project during his teenage years.
-The first album, self-titled but informally known Yellow or Orange, featured Meeks, along with Jesse Vest, Todd Whitener and Mat Taul.
+Their debut album, Days of the New, informally known as the Yellow or Orange album, was released in 1997 and featured Meeks, along with Jesse Vest, Todd Whitener and Matt Taul.
 Vest, Whitener and Taul went on to form Tantric.
-The group briefly included future pop star Nicole Scherzinger on the second album, also self-titled and informally known as Green.
+The group briefly included future pop star and Pussycat Dolls frontwoman Nicole Scherzinger on their 1999 album, also named Days of the New, but informally known as the Green album to distinguish it from the first album.
 Other band members would include drummer Ray Rizzo, bassist Mike Starr (Alice in Chains) and bassist Charlie Colin (Train).
+The group's third album was also called Days of the New, informally known as the Red album, released in 2001.

 History

 Early years

-Days of the New began as an experimental rock/groove metal trio called Dead Reckoning, with Meeks, Larry Montgomery, Mat Taul, and Jesse Vest.
+Days of the New began as an experimental rock/groove metal trio called Dead Reckoning, with Meeks, Matt Taul, and Jesse Vest.
 When they turned to an acoustic sound, they changed the name of the band and added guitarist Todd Whitener.

 A demo version of the song "Freak" appeared on the Harvest Showcase Volume 3, a compilation of Louisville area artists.
 This recording features a solo performance by Meeks credited to Days of the New.
 Jesse Vest and Mat Taul are listed as band members in the liner notes although they do not appear on this recording.

 Producer Scott Litt, known for working with R.E.M and Nirvana, signed the band to his label Outpost Recordings, a joint venture with Geffen Records.